Pierre-Colin/serve/README.md

 The `serve` utility is a generic server for POSIX systems.
 It can run almost any shell command and turn it into a server application.

+When running `serve`, you specify a command to run in the session.
+Each incoming connection runs that command in a worker process.
+Worker processes have the following extra features:
+* their standard input and output map to the connection socket;
+* their standard error buffers into lines, and `serve` prints it on its standard output;
+* the shell variable `$REMOTE` expands to a string representation of the incoming connection.

+You can use the file system to share state between sessions, although this is slow.
+You should treat standard input and output as binary streams.
+On POSIX systems, this is trivial since all streams are binary.
+But this constraint gets in the way of porting `serve` to non-POSIX systems such as Windows.

 The `serve` utility should conform to POSIX 2017.

 Building